Virginia Neon Underglow Laws

 That means undercarriage lighting can only be on a vehicle if it is both covered and unlit.
 Since having underglow covered at all times may be impractical, we do not recommend installing any additional lighting on your car.

-Our information about car neon underglow laws in Virginia was last updated in 2023 and checked in 2024.
-In case any info we provided is not up to date or correct be sure to contact us so we can revise it.
+Our information about car neon underglow laws in Virginia was last updated in 2024 and checked in 2025.
+We always aim to have up to date and correct information, but if you notice errors be sure to contact us.
 Thank you!

 Check our data with your local law enforcement or other relevant agencies!
 Virginia underglow laws in certain cities or counties may be different from state legislation.
 While we do our very best to provide the most accurate information about LED and neon street glow usage we will not be held liable for any potentially incorrect or misinterpreted info.